daniel-cintra/modular-blog/README.md

 With the Modular Project installed, follow the steps to [Publish Site Files](https://docs.ismodular.com/essentials/site-setup.html).

-Now that you can proceed to install the Modular Blog Module.
+Now that you have all set, proceed to install the Modular Blog Module.

 ## Installation